olivier-carrere/redaction-technique.org/src/content/docs/en/Process/utiliser-les-branches-des-systemes-de-gestion-de-sources.md

 ---
-title: "Using branches in source management systems".
+title: "Using branches in source management systems."
-description: "Create branches in a source manager to manage divergent projects and documentation translations".
+description: "Create branches in a source manager to manage divergent projects and documentation translations."
 ---

 Source management systems offer the option of creating branches of a project: if at any point a project splits into two incompatible projects, a branch is created from the main project.
 The **technical editor** can thus manage the various translations of technical documentation.